TritonDataCenter/muppet/README.md

 - haproxy

-Though the version of haproxy might differ from the running `loadbalancer` zone, it is simply used to check that haproxy can properly parse the resulting `haproxy.cfg` files generated in the tests.
+Though the version of haproxy might differ from the running `loadbalancer` zone, it is used to check that haproxy can properly parse the resulting `haproxy.cfg` files generated in the tests.

 ## Running the Tests

-Then to run the tests, simply run `make test`
+Then to run the tests, run `make test`